 Easy with the grabbing

 People are careless when traveling through the wilderness and they aren’t paying attention where they put their hands.
 Most of them instinctively grab hold of branches to steady their balance when traveling through rough terrain, but they don’t look at the branch first.
-Besides the fact that some branches may appear solid and firm, but can be dead and brittle and you could stumble when they brake, they can also house snakes and other biting insects.
+Besides the fact that some branches may appear solid and firm, but can be dead and brittle and you could stumble when they brake.
+They can also house snakes and other biting insects.

 Watch out for snakes and spiders

 When the tress have plenty of foliage, animals and dangers become much harder to see.
 You could brush past a branch on which a snake is resting and that’s all it takes to get bitten.
 You should avoid stepping over logs and rocks where you cannot see what lays on the other side.
 Try to go around it or if you don’t have any other choice, step on the rock or log and take a big step forward.
-When you chose a spot to make camp, inspect the site properly before setting camp as you never know when a spider nest could ruin your rest.
+When you chose a spot to make camp, inspect the site properly before setting camp.
+You never know when a spider nest could ruin your most needed rest.
 They say that you are never more than 12 feet away from one, so make sure you know how to identify the dangerous species and what to do in case you get bitten.

 Related reading: Spider bite guide – Know your spiders!

 This is the advice most field guides will give you before a walk in the wilderness and there are some good reasons behind this practice.
 First of all, this approach can help prevent members of the party getting lost.
 In a single file order, even if you lose visual contact, you should still be able to see the route others have taken by identifying their footprints or noticing disturbed vegetation.
 Second, it also gives you the best opportunity to spot game for viewing or avoidance reasons.